imitelis/Birth_Query_Network/README.md

   *  Well, that turned out to be pretty, but now you need to load the sql data unto the database container so your app isn't data empty
   *  By using `docker images -a`, find out the name of the container that serves the database image, in my case it was `bq-database-c`
   *  After identifying it you can use `cat birthquery.sql | sudo docker exec -i bq-database-c psql -U postgres -p 5432 -h localhost -d birthquery`
+  *  (Which I will be also improving along the `activate.sh` for the `docker-compose.prod.yml` file)
   *  And that's it!
 Now you have the database data in your container, feel free to continue using the app in `localhost:9000`
   *  And if you want to check the API documentation, you are welcome to visit `localhost:8000/docs#` (although from now you are going to have to set the header authorizations before trying to do any actual request)
   *  This might lead you to think about using Postman or Insomnia again, or just to login and use the actual app

-### For the final app image:
+### For the final app image (docker multi-stage):
-  *  After running `docker compose -f docker-compose.dev.yml up --build` succesfully in the local machine, I was able to generate the three docker images `birth_query_network-frontend`, `birth_query_network-frontend` and `postgres:14`
+  *  After running `docker compose -f docker-compose.dev.yml up --build` succesfully in the local machine, I was able to generate the 3 docker images `birth_query_network-frontend`, `birth_query_network-frontend` and `birth_query_network-database`
-  *  Now I'm requested to use docker multi-stage to fit all the images in one final image.
-For this first I can push each image to docker hub by using something like `docker tag birth_query_network-backend:latest imitelis/birth_query_backend-network:latest` and eventually `docker push imitelis/birth_query_backend-network:latest` but for each image
+  *  From now I'm requested (am I actually even requested to do this?) to use docker multi-stage to fit all the images in one final image.
+  *  For this first I pushed each image to docker hub by using `docker tag birth_query_network-backend:latest imitelis/birth_query_backend-network:latest` and eventually `docker push imitelis/birth_query_backend-network:latest` but for each image
-  *  I tried with docker hub, I even pushed the images successfully but it was problematic to pull them unto the final Dockerfile, so I considered a different approach
+  *  I tried with DockerHub, I even pushed the images successfully but it was problematic to pull them unto the final Dockerfile
-  *  From now I will try to fit the first 2 Dockerfiles in one Dockerfile
+  *  So I considered a different approach, start from 1 base and extend from there, trying to fit all dependencies and implementing all the starting commands there
+  *  I had a grouchy midnight (trust me, I tried with around 6 different "Dockerfile.multi" custom Dockerfiles) trying to fit it all in 1 Dockerfile, actually, the documentation online mostly explicitly talked about this for "api/microservices" architectures and focused mostly on Golang and NoSQL DBs (and also on deployments within the same language and even package manager)
+  *  I suppose this can be kinda useful for reducing the final app size, but I'm not quite sure if this would be suitable for data persistence (as is in the case of our SQL DBs)
+  *  It neither makes sense to me, because eventually I would only create 1 container instead of the 3 requested and if I was supposed to run 1 final image I would do it with `docker run ...`, so not using docker compose at all
+  *  Ultimately, I decided to stick with what I know (docker compose), from here I'll better be automatizing those commands from the previous section in the `activate.sh` file

+## Git actions:
+  *  I just loaded a basic `web.yml` to the `.github/workflows` folder, it basically starts the same thing as the `docker compose -f docker-compose.dev.yml` file, but since github was complaining about the file being named as `docker-compose.yml`, I decided to add a file named that way

 ## Looking forward: